kaiden/SE187Project/doc/test_plan.md

 ## Handing Test Failures or Other Issues

 Test issues will arise during the project.
 If some test is not adequate, an issue will be created on Github's issue tracker and be assigned to an test engineer.
 The issue will stay unresolved until the test engineer completes it, or the test manager closes it.
-Github also has a built in bug tracker which we will use to report an bugs we find in GlassFish
+Github also has a built in bug tracker which we will use to report any bugs we find in GlassFish

 # Test Strategy and Approach